stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

 It uses the [`MapGet`](../reference/simplewserver.md#map) and [`MapPost`](../reference/simplewserver.md#map) methods, which are quite the same as asp.net core.

 ::: info
-See the [Templates](../addons/templates.md#simplew-minimal) addons to quicky create a minimal project.
+See the [Templates](../addons/templates.md#simplew-minimal) addons to quickly create a minimal project.
 :::